Kasper Hämäläinen: Djurgårdens IF

-In December 2009, it was announced that Swedish club Djurgården had acquired him.
+In December 2009, it was announced that Swedish club Djurgården had acquired him for a transfer fee of around €300,000.
 "Kasper" as his shirt says became a star in the Djurgården-shirt and started all the 30 league games in Allsvenskan during both the 2010 and 2011 season.
 During his two first season he played as a central midfielder besides his fellow country man Daniel Sjölund.
 In the 2012 pre-season Djurgården manager Magnus Pehrsson tried Hämäläinen in a more offensive role as a trequartista.
 Hämäläinen did it so well that the move became permanent.